populationgenomics/talos/design_docs/PanelApp_interaction.md

 1. Provide a prior version as a command line argument.
 If this is done, the script will parse the Mendeliome's content at the indicated version.
-Using this as comparison data, the 'latest' data is annotated with whether the gene is newly green, or if the MOI has changed.
+Using this as comparison data, the 'latest' data is annotated with whether the gene is newly green, or if the MOI has changed (new and previous both present).
 2. Provide a path to a gene list file.
-This should contain a single gene symbol per line, and the 'latest' data will be annotated with 'new' if the PanelApp gene doesn't appear in the provided gene list
+This will be a JSON file containing a single list of Strings. the 'latest' data will be annotated with `new=True` if the PanelApp gene doesn't appear in the provided gene list